Home ยป Italian Pasta Recipes ยป San Marzano Tomato Sauce

 Instructions

-• Use a stick blender or food processor to puree the tomatoes.
-You can also press them through a fine sieve.
+• Puree the contents of the canned tomatoes in a blender or food processor or press them through a fine sieve.
 Set aside.

 • Place garlic cloves on a board and with the flat side of a knife press the cloves to slightly crush them.
 Remove the skins.
 Set aside.